bowoBp/LoanFlow/README.md

 ## Assessment Golang Developer ##
-here is my previous mini project called "gi-assignment".
+here is my previous mini project called "Loan-Flow".
 ## Setup
 1. Install Go version 1.20
 2. Use GoLand (recommended) or any IDE like Visual Studio Code